ibm-cloud-docs/account/iam-service-roles.md

 | `is.snapshot-consistency-group.snapshot-consistency-group.list` | This action allows the user to list snapshot consistency group resources. | Administrator, Editor, Operator, Viewer |
 | `is.snapshot-consistency-group.snapshot-consistency-group.update` | This action allows the user to modify snapshot consistency group properties  | Administrator, Editor |
 | `is.snapshot-consistency-group.snapshot-consistency-group.delete` | This action allows the user to delete Snapshot Consistency Group | Administrator, Editor |
-{: caption="Service actions - Multi Volume Snapshots for VPC" caption-side="top"}
+{: caption="Table 98.
+Service actions - Multi Volume Snapshots for VPC" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="is.snapshot-consistency-group"}
 {: class="simple-tab-table"}